 Even before you enter the Tehachapi Museum you will be impressed by a rare example of art history.
 The Museum structure was built in 1931 in the popular art deco architecture of that era.
-It serves as a branch of the Kern County Library system until 1982 when the Tehachapi Heritage League moved its museum operation to this location.
+It served as a branch of the Kern County Library system until 1982 when the Tehachapi Heritage League moved its museum operation to this location.

 Directly across the street from the Tehachapi Museum is another local treasure that provides visitors with a true look back at early life in Tehachapi.
 The Errea House is the oldest house in the area, dating to the 1870s.
 The house, built in what is now called Old Town 4 miles west of the current city, is listed on the National Register of Historic Places.